-Looking for a junior stunt scooter?
+Looking for a junior best stunt scooter?
 See our recommendations on our Best Children’s Scooters (ages 5-8) page.

-When you are looking to buy a kids stunt scooter it’s worth asking yourself the question how keen you child is on performing tricks.
+When you are looking to buy a kids stunt scooter it’s worth asking yourself the question of how keen your child is on performing tricks.
 This is because many kids scooters are able to handle a certain degree of jumps and heavy landings so you may not need to fork out on the best just yet.
-You may want to consider some of the scooters we highlight on our Best Childrens Scooters page.
+You may want to consider some of the scooters we highlight on our Best Children’s Scooters page.
 However, if this is a craze that you think will last then investing in a quality scooter will pay off in the long run.
 Below we have collated a list of models we love to help you to find the best stunt scooter.

-Both models come with a one piece deck and one piece fork with ISC compression system.
+Both models come with a one piece deck and one piece fork with the ISC compression system.
 Customers are offered the choice of either black or white and with the scooter weighing in at just 3.2kgs it’s one of the lightest stunt scooters around.
-With an RRP or £180 and £220 these models are built for the serious pro riders, but if you know scooting is your sport you certainly can’t go far wrong with either of these rides.
+With an RRP or £180 and £220, these models are built for the serious pro riders, but if you know scooting is your sport you certainly can’t go far wrong with either of these rides.

 The Ultima has 110mm Crisp Contour wheels which have alloy cores, perfect for standing up to the impact of jumps.
-The deck features a 3 degree concave build helping you to stay in control when performing tricks.
+The deck features a 3-degree concave build helping you to stay in control when performing tricks.
 It has a HIC compression system with an integrated and fully sealed headset.
 You will also find that this model has a Double D down tube providing increased weld strength.
-If you are prepared to blow the budget, the Crisp Evolution at around £200 with it’s CNC’d open head tube, and the Crisp Phantom at £250 with tapered head tube take stunt scootering on to the next level
+If you are prepared to blow the budget, the Crisp Evolution at around £200 with its CNC’d open head tube, and the Crisp Phantom at £250 with tapered head tube take stunt scootering on to the next level

 In 2013 Crisp also bought out their Inception model with an RRP £100.
 With a quality spec this scooter opened Crisp up as an option for the beginner stunt rider too and we believe is the best stunt scooter for younger riders.